Pfizer agrees to lower prescription drug costs for Medicaid in a deal with Trump

 “I can’t tell you how big this is,” the president said.

-"I think today we are turning the tide and we are reversing an unfair situation," Bourla said.
+“I think,” Bourla said, “today we are turning the tide and we are reversing an unfair situation.”

-It's unclear how the new policy will affect Medicaid patients who often pay a nominal co-payment of a few dollars to fill their prescriptions, but lower prices could help state budgets that fund the programs.
-Medicaid is the state and federally funded program for people with low incomes.
+It’s unclear how the new policy will affect patients in Medicaid, the state and federally funded program for people with low incomes.
+They often pay a nominal co-payment of a few dollars to fill their prescriptions, but lower prices could help state budgets that fund the programs.

+Lower drug prices also will help patients who have no insurance coverage and little leverage to negotiate better deals on what they pay.

 “This is something that most people said was not doable,” Trump said Tuesday.

-One thing that is not doable, however, was Trump's repeated claims that it would cut drug prices by more than 100%, "14, 15, 1600% reductions in some cases," he said.
+One thing that is not doable, however, was Trump’s repeated claim that it would cut drug prices by more than 100%, “14, 15, 1,600% reductions in some cases,” he said.

 A 100% reduction would make the drugs free.
 Cuts greater than that would essentially mean people are paid to take the drugs.